The emergence of virtual playgroup

 When they’re operating, Ageless Play intergenerational playgroups take a similar approach to community playgroups, with children learning through play.
 However, instead of being held in halls, parks and so on, these playgroups partner with aged care services, retirement villages and seniors’ groups to bring young and old together for mutual benefit.

-Ageless Play playgroups are a great way for under fives to form bonds with older people, especially if their own grandparents don’t live nearby, and genuine intergenerational connections can be made.
+Ageless Play playgroups are a great way for under-fives to form bonds with older people, especially if their own grandparents don’t live nearby, and genuine intergenerational connections can be made.
 As one mum says, ‘It’s pretty amazing that a four-year-old can have a best friend who's 95-years-old!'

 There's the opportunity for parents to learn from the older people as well, and if you're interested in joining an Ageless Play session when they start up again, this link will help.
+In the meantime, you can connect with Ageless Play on social media.

 PlayConnect playgroups are designed for zero to six-year-olds who have an Autism Spectrum Disorder (ASD) or autism-like characteristics (affecting their communication, behaviour, or social skills).